M.A., Freie Universität Berlin, 1998

 Her research is an effort to understand how thinking about art comes to grips with thinking in art.
 In conjunction with an analysis of an array of painting practices, she has carried out a series of critical readings in the art-writing of the 17th and 18th centuries, a literature that shows an astounding—and to a certain extent forgotten—sensitivity for painterly phenomena.

 Her present research project, “Meta/physics of Drawing: Trains of Thought and the Artist’s Line,” is concerned with the seventeenth-century practice of sketching.
 Among the problems she is exploring here are the mechanics and automizations of movement processes whose precise knowledge is meant, in a second step, to help determine the characteristic qualities of the artist’s “handwriting.”
 This research project is based on the thesis that the horizon of possibilities opens up in a process of vague linear articulation: a phenomenon that art-historical literature has at best approached as “autonomous” or empty of meaning but that has usually been simply neglected.

-Bravura.
-Virtuosity and Boldness in Early Modern Paintings, Princeton University Press (forthcoming)
+Bravura: Virtuosity and Ambition in Early Modern Painting, Princeton University Press 2021

 Rembrandt’s Roughness, Princeton University Press, 2018

 Rembrandts Rauheit, Munich 2014

 Synergies in visual culture: Bildkulturen im Dialog, co-editor, Munich 2013

 Bravura: Virtuosität und Mutwilligkeit in der Malerei der Frühen Neuzeit, Munich 2010